 When are you most likely to have a cataract?

 The term “age-related” is a little misleading.
 You don’t have to be a senior citizen to get this type of cataract.
 In fact, people can have an age-related cataract in their 40s and 50s.
 But during middle age, most cataracts are small and do not affect vision.
-It is after age 60 that most cataracts steal vision.
+It is after age 60 that most cataracts cause problems with a person’s vision.

 Who is at risk for cataract?